perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 - Thorough testing of software before releasing

 **(c) List five "security by default" examples we can find from a fresh deployed Primary Domain Controller Server (PDC).
 (10 marks)**
-- Windows Firewall is enabled on the PDC
+- File and folder permissions
-- Remote Desktop is disabled
+- Security policies
-- Windows Defender is enabled
+- Event auditing
-- Only domain admins can add or delete roles and tasks
+- Data encryption
-- Only domain admins can edit group policy objects
+- Server management and monitoring tools

 ## Question 2
 **(a)**